On Koszul duality for Kac-Moody groups: Introduction

 {\bf Acknowledgement} The work started during the special year of IAS on ``New Connections of Representation Theory to Algebraic Geometry and Physics''.
 The authors would like to thank IAS for its hospitality.
 Z.Y. would also like to thank the hospitality of the Kalvi Institute of Theoretic Physics where part of the paper was written.

 R.B. would like to thank A.Beilinson and V.Ginzburg for comments on the history of the subject, and I.Mirkovi\'c for generously sharing his ideas which contributed to this work.
 Z.Y. would like to thank P.Deligne for helping him through the difficulties of defining completions of monodromic categories.
+The authors thank G.Williamson and the referee for helping improve the presentation of the paper.